Are We There Yet? A Brief Survey of Music Emotion Prediction Datasets, Models and Outstanding Challenges: Models and approaches

 \section{Models and approaches}

-In this section, we briefly touch upon some existing MER models.
-This is by no means a complete overview, for this, the reader is referred to other survey papers \cite{han2022survey, kim2010music, yang2018review, yang2012machine, barthet2013music}.
-The aim of this section is merely to point out the current state-of-the-art and various approaches over the last few years.
+In this section, we briefly touch upon some of the more recent MER models, highlighting the state-of-the-art approaches over the last few years.
+This is not an exhaustive overview, and for a more comprehensive review, readers are referred to other survey papers \cite{han2022survey, kim2010music, yang2018review, yang2012machine, barthet2013music}.
+The aim of this section is to point out the \emph{current state-of-the-art} and various approaches over the last five years.
+The models were selected through Google Scholar searches using the search terms `music emotion prediction model', `affective music prediction model', and `music emotion recognition model' starting from the year 2020, as well as by following links in the articles.

+Table \ref{tab:models} presents an overview of selected MER models released since 2020, summarizing their modalities, approaches, emotion models, and datasets.
+This table highlights the diversity in methodologies and datasets used in recent research.

 Some of the earliest attempts at music emotion prediction involved rule-based approaches and hierarchical frameworks.
 For instance, Feng et al. \cite{feng2003music} used Computational Media Aesthetics (CMA) to analyze tempo and articulation, mapping them into four mood categories: happiness, anger, sadness, and fear.
 They achieved a total precision of 67\% and a total recall of 66\%.
 Lu et al. \cite{lu2005automatic} developed a hierarchical framework for automatically extracting music emotion from acoustic data.
 They employed music intensity to represent the energy dimension of Thayer's model while using timbre and rhythm to capture the stress dimension.
 They achieved an average accuracy of mood detection of up to 86.3\%.
-These early models laid the groundwork for subsequent advancements in MER, paving the way for the adoption of more sophisticated techniques, including deep learning approaches.
+These early models laid the groundwork for subsequent advancements in music emotion recognition, paving the way for the adoption of more sophisticated techniques, including deep learning approaches.

-In the last few years, various deep-learning MER models have been developed.
-Many of these leverage common techniques for time-series data, including Recursive Neural Networks (RNNs) such as Long-Short Time Memory networks (LSTMs) \cite{grekow2021music, chua2022predicting}, and more recently, Transformer architectures \cite{suresh2023transformer, sams2023multimodal}.
-Trying to identify thé current state-of-the-art MER model is a near-impossible task, due to reasons discussed in the previous section, for instance, the difference in labels across datasets.
-Looking at a recent competition, the 2021 Emotion and Theme Recognition in Music Using MTG-Jamendo dataset, we see that the best-performing model \cite{bour2021frequency} reaches an PR-AUC-macro of 0.150872.
-This model uses a Convolutional neural networks (CNN) architecture.